Howard Benson

 Howard Michael Benson (born July 20, 1956) is an American record producer from Havertown, Pennsylvania.
 He has been nominated for two Grammy Awards for Producer of the Year, Non-Classical in 2007 and 2008, among two wins and 16 total nominations for his productions.
+He is also the co-founder of the American record label Judge & Jury Records, alongside Three Days Grace drummer Neil Sanderson.

 Early life and education

 Benson was born and raised in a middle-class family in greater Philadelphia, the son of Estelle and Robert Benson.
 He is of Jewish descent.
 He began playing keyboards in rock bands at the age of 13.
 He attended college at Drexel University and studied engineering.
 During his years at Drexel, Benson took a year off and studied composition at the Philadelphia College for Performing Arts.
 Benson graduated from Drexel with a degree in materials engineering.
 After graduation, he moved to Los Angeles and worked for Garrett AiResearch, where he worked on aircraft such as C-5s and F-18s.

 At the time of his graduation, he regularly played with his band in small Hollywood clubs, and when his band finally went into the studio with a producer, Benson was inspired to become a record producer.

 He returned to Drexel in 2010 to create and teach the advanced production class at Drexel University's Antoinette Westphal College of Media Arts and Design.
 In 2011, he established the Howard and Monica Benson Endowed Scholarship Fund for students enrolled at the Antoinette Westphal College of Media Arts and Design.
 In 2015, he received an honorary degree from Drexel University.